 The Joan Chittister Fund for Prisoners was initiated in 2006 in response to numerous requests for spiritual materials from prison chaplains and individual prisoners.
-In 2019 the Fund sent $90,000 worth of FREE publications by Sister Joan Chittister to prison chaplains and volunteers ministering in 90 prisons across the United States.
+In 2019 the Fund sent $90,000 worth of FREE publications by Sister Joan Chittister to prison chaplains and volunteers ministering in more than 100 prisons across the United States.
 The Fund is in close contact with this network of chaplains who personally distribute the materials received.
 Individual requests from those in prison are also honored.

 The Fund is especially intent on getting the monthly publication, The Monastic Wa by Joan Chittister, into the prisons because chaplains find this interfaith resource ideal for personal and group reflection.

 The Joan Chittister Fund for Prisoners depends on the support of individual donations.

 Read more about the Joan Chittister Fund for Prisoners.